ktmeaton/ncov-recombinant/docs/notes/Notes_v0.1.2.md

 1. Add documentation to the report.

     - What the sequences column format means: X (+X)
-    - What the different lineage assignments are ()
+    - What the different lineage classifers.